indiana-university/rivet-source/src/components/layouts/README.md

 </body>
 ```

+### Using Rivet container utilities with Layouts
+Note the use of the additional [Rivet container](#) `rvt-container-lg` CSS utility class on the layout wrapper.
+The is used to constrain the maximum width of the layout.
+It is possible to use any of the Rivet container size utilities, but the "large" or `rvt-container-lg` variant is a good default.
+This container size should match the size used in the [header](#) and [footer](#) of you site or app.

 ### Details Layouts
 There are two versions of the Details layout.
 A single column version and a two-column (on larger screens) version with the [Sidenav component](/docs/components/sidenav/) included for section navigation.